silverstripe/silverstripe-spamprotection/README.md

 *`name`* the form field name argument for the Captcha.
 Defaults to `Catcha`.
 *`title`* title of the Captcha form field.
-Defaults to `''` *`mapping`* an array mapping of the Form fields to the standardized list of field names.
+Defaults to `''` *`insertBefore`* name of existing field to insert the spam protection field prior to *`mapping`* an array mapping of the Form fields to the standardized list of field names.
 The list of standardized fields to pass to the spam protector are: